GoOz/Niepce/README.md

 **Key** `logo`\
 **Value** `String`

 - _If you want to use a binary file then set the path to your logo (any image format that can be displayed in a HTML `img` tag).
-It can be anywhere, even remote._
+It can be anywhere in the `public` folder or even remote._
 - _If it's a SVG and you want it inlined in the DOM so its color can change with the theme, add a suffix "-inline" to its filename (e.g. logo-inline.svg), store it anywhere in the `public` folder and make sure the SVG doesn't have colors set on paths and that there's no conflicting `fill="none"` attributes._
 - _If there's no logo provided then the title you set in the `metadata.json` will be displayed instead._

 **Key** `banner`\
 **Value** `String`\
 _Path to your site banner (any image format that can be displayed in a HTML `img` tag).
-It can be anywhere, even remote.
+It can be anywhere in the `public` folder or even remote.
 This image will only be used in [OpenGraph](https://ogp.me/) tags unless you decide to use it somewhere else._

 **Key** `exif`\
 **Value** `boolean`\